Cloudflare tunnel

 0.2 Secret management prerequisites (manual)

-This repo uses External Secrets.
-We will store tunnel values in your secret backend (e.g., 1Password item):
+This repo uses External Secrets (1Password Connect).
+Store tunnel values in 1Password under item cloudflared:

 An agent cannot create or read these secrets safely without your secret store access.